-The Top 11 platforms to hire a UX designer:
+The Top 11 Sites to Hire UX designers:

 Toptal takes the traditional freelance marketplace to the next level.
 With significant screening and testing for freelancers to even join the network, Toptal has eliminated the time that it normally takes to sift through masses of profiles for the hidden jewels.
 With its extremely personalized matching service, Toptal is the luxury matchmaking service of the freelance world.
 Still, Toptal is accessible to small businesses and startups in addition to large enterprises.
 To hire freelance UX designers, UI designers, software developers, or web designers, Toptal is one of your best options.

 - Toptal’s highly selective screening process means that only the best UX designers for hire make it into the network, so you are guaranteed to work with high quality, professional, experienced individuals.